 Black kites (Milvus migrans), fascinatingly, have also been seen regularly feeding on avocados in Queensland, Australia.
-And black vultures (Coragyps atratus) have been observed eating avocados occasionally and opportunistically snacking on other fruits.
+Black vultures (Coragyps atratus) have also been observed eating avocados occasionally and opportunistically snacking on other fruits.

 These rare occurrences of raptor frugivory are believed to be due to prey shortages in population boom years.
 But now, they are thought to be more common in raptor species than previously thought.

 The raptors eat avocados because they are high in lipids (fats), which can provide substantial calories.

 However, no native birds eat avocado as a natural part of their diet since the avocado grows on a tree called Persea americana, which is not a native plant in the US.
 It is believed to be native to highland regions from south-central Mexico to Guatemala.

 Today, however, it is grown worldwide in tropical and Mediterranean climate zones and can be grown outdoors in the US in zones 9-12.
 It grows best in areas where annual daytime temperatures range from 14-40°C (57-104°F) but can tolerate 10 – 45°C (50-113°F).

 Though avocados are eaten by some bird species where they grow in the wild, the answer to this question for most bird species is yes.

 The problem is that Persea americana contains persin, a fungicidal toxin.
 This toxin is present in small amounts in the flesh, skin, and pit of the avocado fruit and to a far higher degree in the leaves and bark of the tree.

 Interestingly, toxic persin is not harmful to humans and may even have health benefits.
 It is even being investigated as a treatment for breast cancer.